amir13872/fun-with-cousin/README.md

 # fun-with-cousin
-A funny programming with my parsa.
+A funny programming with parsa.

+# what is it?
+It's  just a repository of my programing with my cousin **thank you Parsa**